-Google'sis one of the easiest and most affordable ways to wirelessly throw content from your phone, tablet or computer onto your television.
-While it may not seem feature-packed on the surface, there are a lot of things Chromecast can do that aren't immediately apparent.
+Google's is one of the easiest and most affordable ways to wirelessly throw content from your phone, tablet or computer to your television.
+While it may not seem feature-packed on the surface, there are a lot of things a Chromecast can do that aren't immediately apparent.

-Below you will find 16 tips and tricks to help you get a better understanding of Chromecast.
+Below you will find 20 tips and tricks to help you get a better understanding of the Chromecast platform.

 Use your photos as wallpapers

-When you're not using your Chromecast, it turns your television into a giant digital photo frame, displaying hand selected photographs of beautiful scenery.
+When you're not using your Chromecast, it turns your television into a giant digital photo frame, displaying photographs of beautiful scenery.

 Browse Chromecast-compatible apps

 You know the standard apps that support Chromecast -- YouTube, Netflix, Pandora, etc. But what else can you stream to your TV?
 To find out, all you have to do is open the Google Home app on your phone and select the Discover tab.
 Scroll down the feed and you'll see items for Chromecast - Sports, Chromecast - News and Chromecast Audio - Music.
 You can swipe through these to install any Chromecast-compatible app that you want to add.

 Mirror Android devices

-Chromecast's highlight feature is streaming video from YouTube, Netflix and any other application that supports it.
+The Chromecast's highlight feature is streaming video from YouTube, Netflix and any other application that supports it.
 However, if you're an Android user, you can mirror your device display to any TV.
 Just pull down the notification shade and tap Cast.
-Select which Chromecast you want to mirror to, and your entire screen will be streamed to the television.
+Select which Chromecast you want to use, and your entire screen will be streamed to the television.

 Sadly, this doesn't work well for streaming local videos, as the frame rate is typically pretty low and audio gets out of sync very easily.
-What it does work well for is showing your locally stored photos to multiple people in the room at once or browsing the web on a larger screen and using the phone as a controller.
+What it does work well for is showing your locally stored photos to a roomful of people or browsing the web on a larger screen using the phone as a controller.

 Mirror your desktop